Early Childhood Australia’s Advocacy

 Early Childhood Australia’s Code of Ethics also provides a set of statements about appropriate and expected behaviour of members of a professional group reflecting our values.

 “We acknowledge that strong pedagogical and courageous leadership is essential to support and promote the rights and voice of children.”

 How we advocate

-ECA has a federated structure, individuals and services are members of State and Territory branches.
-Through our state and territory branches, we advocate on state government issues and enable strong advocacy levels at multiple levels.
+ECA has a federated structure, individuals and services are members of State and Territory committees.
+Through our state and territory committees, we advocate on state government issues and enable strong advocacy levels at multiple levels.

 The national organisation of Early Childhood Australia is governed by a National Council and a National Board of Directors.
 The members of our National Council and National Board of Directors are representatives of the Early Childhood Australia State and Territory branches.The National Board of Directors is required to act in the best interests of the organisation as a whole and sets the strategic directions for the organisation.

 The work of the national organisation is supported by the National Office.
 The National Office ECA draws on the broad experiences and expertise of our members in our advocacy work.
 We take a strong evidence based approach to advocacy and conduct and commission research and reviews to inform our rigorous position on policy matters.
 The National Office is responsible for the development and implementation of the National Work Program, which is approved by the National Board of Directors and underwrites the achievement of the Early Childhood Australia’s strategic plan.
 The Chief Executive Officer Ms Samantha Page works closely with the National Board of Directors towards the achievement of the organisation’s goals.

 Australia-New Zealand cooperation: ECA working with Te Rito Maioha